METALMONSTER12/Startup/notes.md

 I spent a little while on this part of the project it was super fun and informative.
 There were a few problems with getting things from bootstrap but I just had to remember the order of operations type thing but for CSS.
 I still need to figure out how to make it look better and center the images and quotes on the background better.

+For the board it was just better to create two CSS selectors and set up everything under those two specifications.

 ## React Part 1: Routing

 Setting up Vite and React was pretty simple.
 I had a bit of trouble because of conflicting CSS.
 This isn't as straight forward as you would find with Svelte or Vue, but I made it work in the end.
 If there was a ton of CSS it would be a real problem.
 It sure was nice to have the code structured in a more usable way.